solid/process/README.md

 ## How to Make Changes

-This section details how changes to the [Solid Specification](https://github.com/solid/specification), [Solid Roadmap](https://github.com/solid/Roadmap), and [Supporting Documentation](https://github.com/solid/information/blob/master/documentation/documentation.md) may be drafted, proposed, and accepted.
+This section details how changes to the [Solid Specification](https://github.com/solid/specification), [Solid Roadmap](https://github.com/solid/roadmap), and [Supporting Documentation](editors.md#supporting-documentation) may be drafted, proposed, and accepted.

 Anyone may submit a proposal to alter this process.
 These proposals will not be reviewed by the editors.
 They will be reviewed only by [Tim Berners-Lee](https://github.com/timbl), who is the Solid Director.

 ### Drafting proposals

-Anyone may propose improvements to the [Solid Specification](https://github.com/solid/specification), [Solid Roadmap](https://github.com/solid/Roadmap), or [Supporting Documentation](https://github.com/solid/information/blob/master/documentation/documentation.md).
+Anyone may propose improvements to the [Solid Specification](https://github.com/solid/specification), [Solid Roadmap](https://github.com/solid/roadmap), or [Supporting Documentation](editors.md#supporting-documentation).
 Here are some examples of different ways to contribute:

 - Submit a pull request or issue on the [Solid Specification repository](https://github.com/solid/solid-spec) in GitHub
 - Make a suggestion to the Solid Authorization Panel chat room about a change you'd like to see in Web Access Control
 - Make a suggestion on the Solid W3C Community Group mailing list to form a new Solid Panel, or join an existing Solid Panel
 - Propose an item for the W3C Solid Community Group call

-Proposals for substantive changes to the [Solid Specification](https://github.com/solid/specification), [Solid Roadmap](https://github.com/solid/Roadmap), or [Supporting Documentation](https://github.com/solid/information/blob/master/documentation/documentation.md) go through an editorial review process.
-A change is considered substantive when it alters the normative text of the Solid Specification or the Solid Roadmap.
 Any proposal must be realistic and reasonable to implement, preferably with example implementations, and demonstrable support from Implementers.

 Any proposal should also be accompanied with a reasonable explanation of the need for the proposed change.
 For example: